lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 Here I have copied some AMI IDs manually from the Ubuntu Amazon EC2 AMI Locator website.

-This is a bit of tedious copy paste to do and you need to make sure you do it right.
+This is a bit of tedious copy-paste ( 🍝 ) to do and you need to make sure you do it right.
 Furthermore, what if there's an update?
-There will be new IDs and I will need to update them manually again... 🥲
+There will be new IDs and we will need to update them manually again... 🥲

-Of course there's an easier and more maintanable way! 😋
+Of course, there's an easier and more maintainable way! 😋

 ### Machine AMI from a public SSM parameter